 As a boy scout camping in the wilderness, survival is of paramount importance.
 It doesn’t matter how prepared you are: survival tactics are essential when you go to the wild.
-Sometimes, you may run out of water and food yet you still have to survive.
-At other times, you could encounter unexpected dangers and you have to make it out of the situation alive.
-Here are a few boy scouts wilderness survival tips that will come in handy as you camp in the wild.
+Sometimes, you may run out of water and food.
+It may cause despair for a time, but one thing remains clear: you still need to survive.
+Whatever perils may come your way, your instincts will urge you to try and make it.
+But will your skills live up to the task?

 You ought to know how to build a shelter long before you embark on your voyage.
-It is not enough that you know how to build a standard tent; can you also build a suitable shelter within a short period of time if circumstances dictate so?
+It is not enough that you know how to build a standard tent.
+Can you also build a suitable shelter within a short period of time if circumstances dictate so?

 Your shelter of choice should be able to protect you from the elements as well as to conserve warmth.
 If you are camping in a rainy or windy location, you would be well advised to seal the gaps in your tent with a garbage bag filled with grass or leaves to block out the wind and rain.

 This is because often, daylight may mislead you into thinking that you still have plenty of time left to build shelter and prepare food, while this is often not true.
-Putting up a tent and cooking at night is not fun, and can even prove to be quite risky sometimes!
+Putting up a tent or building a shelter and cooking at night isn’t a daredevil’s concept of adventure.
+It’s just senseless and can even prove to be quite risky!

 run into any such animal, the best thing to do is to slowly and quietly back away from the animal.
 Playing dead or running away is not advisable in the least.
 If you cannot retreat quietly, the next best thing to do is to try and scare the animal away.

 This you can do by enlarging yourself by spreading out your arms and making loud noises.
 If push comes to shove, throw anything you can at the animal or even stab it in the eyes using your hands.
 While it is trying to recover from your blow, run to the nearest tree and find shelter.